Category: Business CentralRead time: 6 MinsPublished on: 14 Nov 2025

 • In Microsoft Dynamics 365 Business Central, missing components can silently disrupt production.
 The system does not alert users about shortages until the posting stage, leading to avoidable downtime.

-• We solve this with a proactive restriction that checks component availability during BOM refresh, alerts users of shortages, and automatically creates linked replenishment orders.
+• With a proactive restriction, you can check component availability during BOM refresh, get alerts on shortages, and automatically create linked replenishment orders.

 • This ensures production starts only when materials are ready.

 Every production team knows this moment when a work order seems ready, but a single missing part brings everything to a halt.
-Machines sit idle.
-Delivery schedules slip.
-Customers wait for updates.
-A single missing component can throw off the master production schedule, making on-time delivery impossible.
+Your machines sit idle.
+Your delivery schedules slip.
+Your customers wait for updates.
+A single missing component can throw off your master production schedule, making on-time delivery impossible.

 In most cases, these problems start inside the ERP itself.
 In Microsoft Dynamics 365 Business Central, users can create and refresh production orders even when materials are short.
 The system does not issue a warning until the posting stage.
 By then, it is too late.

 Our Business Central consultants have seen how this gap quietly drains efficiency.
-That is why we built a simple, proactive control, an enhancement that stops production before it starts when components are not available.
+With a simple, proactive control, an enhancement that helps you stops production before it starts when components are not available.

 1. Limitation in Business Central to Prevent Production Delays Due to Component Unavailability